Site last updated: Friday, November 14, 2025

 State police arrested an Adams Township man in connection with an investigation of an Aug.
 24 incident and accused him of sexual assault of minors after conducting interviews with multiple juvenile victims.

-Nathan Workmen Mitchell, 51, of Adams Township, has been charged with sexual assault by sports official, indecent assault without consent of other, indecent assault person substantially impaired, indecent assault person less than 13 years of age, corruption of minors and endangering the welfare of children, state police said Saturday, Sept.
+Nathan Workmen Mitchell, 51, of Adams Township, was charged Sept.
+5 with sexual assault by a sports official, indecent assault without consent of other, indecent assault of a person substantially impaired, indecent assault of a person less than 13 years of age, corruption of minors and endangering the welfare of children, state police said Saturday, Sept.
 6.

 “The incident was reported on Aug.
 24 around 9:18 p.m.,” said Trooper Bertha Cazy, Troop D state police public information officer, on Friday.